 In his Future By Design documentary about Fresco’s life and ideas, Emmy-winning filmmaker William Gazecki called the 97-year-old Jacque “a modern-day Da Vinci.”
 Others have called him “a new Buckminster Fuller.”

 Now, I have to admit that I really like Jacque as a person – he just seems to have a unique combination of wisdom, life experience, sense of humor and personal humility.
 I also admire his multi-disciplinary accomplishments and his seemingly never-ending enthusiasm and scientific curiosity.
-This, however, doesn’t mean that I agree with him on everything that he says or proposes, and you would see a few of those moments during our 72 minute interview.
-At any rate, best thing you can do is to watch the interview in full, read Jacque’s book – The Best That Money Can’t Buy, and judge for yourself.
+This, however, doesn’t mean that I agree with him on everything that he says or proposes, and you would see a few of those moments during our 72-minute interview.
+At any rate, the best thing you can do is to watch the interview in full, read Jacque’s book – The Best That Money Can’t Buy, and judge for yourself.

 During my conversation with Jacque Fresco we cover a variety of interesting topics such as: how he sees himself; scarcity and money as the root of all evil; the Venus Project; the need for unambiguous language; why he claims that most people are “unsane”; whether philosophers are bullshitters; the clash of civilizations and the nation-state; education and the scientific method; the modern culture of bread and spectacles; resource-based economy; Ray Kurzweil, artificial intelligence and the technological singularity; the Zeitgeist movement; Ayn Rand and objectivism; death and cryonics…

 My favorite quote that I will take away from this conversation with Jacque is: